-Bachelor of Science (Honours) student Bachelor of Mathematical Sciences in Analytics and Applied Mathematics
+Bachelor of Science (Honours) Bachelor of Mathematical Sciences in Analytics and Applied Mathematics

 "I love maths.
-I came to New Zealand as an international student from China, and AUT's reputation for being a studentfocused university is a key reason I chose AUT.
-What I love about AUT is that if you ever have trouble with your studies, your teachers will help you patiently.
-I like that AUT students are encouraged to discuss academic problems in the tutorials, as I enjoy being able to share my knowledge with others.
 For my future research, I would like to focus on mathematical modelling.
-Eventually I would like to do a PhD in mathematics, and I believe that completing the Bachelor of Science (Honours) will be a great experience for my future career.
+Eventually I would like to do a PhD in mathematics, and I believe that completing the master's degree will be a great experience for my future career.
+AUT's reputation for being a studentfocused university is a key reason I chose AUT.
+I like that AUT students are encouraged to discuss academic problems in the tutorials.
+I enjoy being able to share my knowledge with others.
 I would definitely recommend studying mathematical sciences at AUT.
-The lecturers are very supportive and responsive to students."
+The lecturers are very supportive and responsive to students.
+If I ever feel that I need help with my research project, my supervisors always help me patiently."